2016 Samoan general election: Conduct

-Voting commenced at 8am (UTC+14:00), most polling stations closed at 15:00, while special voting booths remained open until 17:00.
+Voting commenced at 8:00 (UTC+14:00), most polling stations closed at 15:00, while special voting booths remained open until 17:00.
 A liquor ban was imposed with effect from the voting day and till 06:00 the next morning.
 No violence was reported during the voting.
 The Pacific Islands Forum and the Australian National University sent delegations to observe the electoral process.

 In previous elections, candidates would directly provide transport for voters seeking to travel to polling stations.
 However, the government banned this practice before the election to reduce undue influence.
-But this law proved problematic for voters residing in rural or remote areas, as public transport was not in service, as election day and the day prior were public holidays.
+But this law proved problematic for voters residing in rural or remote areas, as public transport was not in service, due to election day and the day prior being public holidays.
 Although some candidates hired taxis for voters, the lack of available transportation resulted in a lower turnout than in previous elections.